Salies/steam-screenshot-backup-tool/README.md

 node app.js
 ```

+If the program ever crashes for some reason - it may happen, for instance, when the screenshot data is being fetched - just cancel the operation and start again.
+The tool is configured to always pick up where it left.

 **Todo list:**
 * Name the files according to the date they were created (like Steam names it when the screenshots are created).